wijnandb/15-a-day/content/books/the-fifth-discipline-the-art-practice-of-the-learning-organization.md

 affiliatelink: https://www.amazon.com/dp/B000SEIFKK?tag=brtt-20
 categories: ['book']
 ---
-Certainly!
-Here is an overview of "The Fifth Discipline: The Art & Practice of The Learning Organization" by Peter M. Senge in markdown format:

----

 ## Summary
 "The Fifth Discipline: The Art & Practice of The Learning Organization" by Peter M. Senge explores the concept of the learning organization, a model where organizations continually enhance their capacity to create their desired results.
 Senge identifies five disciplines that are essential to achieving this transformation: